cjcarrick/vite-backend-frontend-starter/README.md

 ## More information

 If you're using VSCode, consider using [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar).
 If you're using Vim, try [`CoC`](https://github.com/neoclide/coc.nvim) with [`yaegassy/coc-volar`](https://github.com/yaegassy/coc-volar) or [configuring the native LSP yourself](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
-If you're using IntelliJ, consider using vscode.
+If you're using IntelliJ, consider using vscode like a normal person.

 ### Folder structure